cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/jumpcloud-saml.md

     urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress
     ```

-11. Under USER ATTRIBUTES enter “email” for the name and “email” for the value.
+11. Under USER ATTRIBUTES enter `email` for the name and `email` for the value.
 12. Leave other settings at default.
 13. Click **save**.